New: Create and edit Word documents with DOCX Editor in WebViewer

 By Adam Pez | 2022 Jun 15

-There are many reasons why someone would need to convert from PDF to editable Office formats like DOCX/Word.
-But the process can be challenging if they don't know where to start.
+There are many reasons why someone would convert from PDF to editable Office formats like DOCX/Word.
+But the process is challenging if they don't know where to start.

 Watch the following video for more info on adding a PDF-to-DOCX/Word API in a Node.js environment.
 Or just skip to the end of this post to find steps with your platform and language of choice.

-The Word DOCX format allows for easily edited documents – however, different versions of Office display documents in different ways; even the same version of Office can give variable results, for example, depending whether fonts specified in the document are available or need to be substituted.
+The Word DOCX format allows for easily edited documents – however, different versions of Office display documents in different ways.
+Even the same version of Office gives variable results, for example, depending on whether fonts specified in the document are available or must be substituted.

-As a result, you can end up with a document that looks quite a bit different from what the author intended.
+As a result, you might end up with a document that looks very different from what the author intended.
 A carefully crafted resume looks great when you write it – but disappointing and unprofessional to the recipient.
 Similarly, a contract may look different to different parties, complicating negotiations.

-In contrast, the Portable Document Format (PDF) is an incredible invention that solves the problem of preserving the author’s original intended design when viewed across different devices.
-It allows documents to be shared between users with the high expectation that the content will look the same to everyone, both the author and the reader.
+In contrast, the Portable Document Format (PDF) is an incredible invention that preserves the author’s original intended design when viewed across different devices.
+It allows documents to be shared between users with the high expectation that the content looks the same to everyone, both the author and the reader.
 PDFs are also great if your workflow requires additional, rich collaboration capabilities on top such as signing, annotations, or form filling.